pantelis/aiml-common/lectures/ensemble/boosting/_index.md

 We assume that the label $y \in \{+1, -1}$ instead of 0 or 1 with loss of generality.
 This is a binary classification problem but the method is equally applicable to multi-class problems.

-AdaBoost calls a given weak learner repeatedly in a series of rounds $t=1, \dots, T$, each weak learner is denoted by $h_t$ where $h$ comes from the weak hypothesis that each learner evaluates.
+AdaBoost calls a given weak learner repeatedly in a series of rounds $t=1, \dots, T$, each weak learner is denoted by $h_t$ - the weak hypothesis that each learner evaluates.
 In this example case, we can elect a hypothesis set from the family of decision trees and the specific hypothesis we will use is a decision tree with single split (depth = 1) called decision stump.

 One of the main ideas of the AdaBoost is to maintain a distribution of _weights_ over the training set.
 In each round, the weights of incorrectly classified examples are increased so that the _weak learner is forced to focus on the hard examples_ in the training set.
 The size of the weight vector equals $m$, the number of _examples_ we are given.
 The weight of training example $i$ on round $t$ is denoted $w_t(i)$.

 Initially, all weights are set equally,

 $$w_0(i)=\frac{1}{m}$$